ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 ## Target Types

-The `TargetTypeValue` element allows tagging of different parts that are inside or outside a given file.
-For example, in an audio file with one song you could have information about the album it comes from the CD set even if it's not found in the file.
+The `TargetTypeValue` element allows tagging of different parts that are within or outside a given file.
+For example, in an audio file with one song you could have information about the CD set album it comes from, even if the whole CD set is not found in the file.

 For applications to know the kind of information (e.g., "TITLE") relates to a certain level (CD title or track title), we also need a set of official `TargetTypeValue` values and `TargetType` names.